-Schizophrenia stats suggest that in a given year, roughly 100,000 people will be diagnosed with this disorder in the U.S. To date, there are as many as 3.5 million schizophrenia diagnoses.
-To put these schizo statistics in context, that means that in a city of three million, about 21,000 people are living with schizophrenia.
+Schizophrenia stats suggest that in a given year, roughly 100,000 people will be diagnosed with this disorder in the U.S. To date, there are as many as 3.5 million cases of schizophrenia that have been diagnosed.
+To put these schizo statistics in context, that means that in a city of three million people, about 21,000 are living with schizophrenia.
 These stats don’t take into account the thousands who are undiagnosed.
 In certain stages of the disease, it can be difficult to diagnose and many individuals may be unaware that they are suffering from any type of disorder as schizophrenia affects a person’s perceptions of themselves and the world around them.

 How Does Schizophrenia Rank in Prevalence with Other Mental Disorders

 According to estimates from Johns Hopkins, about 26 percent of Americans who are 18 or over (roughly one in four adults) will suffer from a diagnosable mental disorder in a single year.
 Some people may even suffer from more than one mental or mood disorder at a time.
 To put U.S. schizophrenia statistics in context with other mental health conditions, consider these numbers: